thundercore/developers-portal/docs/erc20-smart-contract.md

 ### Install MetaMask
 MetaMask is a browser extension that serves as a “wallet” that safely stores your cryptocurrencies such as Ether (ETH) and Thunder Tokens.
 It also serves as a “bridge” that connects the web application with the blockchain.
-You can download and learn more metamask at [https://metamask.io/](https://metamask.io/).
+You can download and learn more about Metamask at [https://metamask.io/](https://metamask.io/).

 ### Get Thunder Tokens or Thunder Test Token
 You need to get Thunder Tokens or Thunder Test Token to deploy your smart contracts on the ThunderCore.
 Please follow this [instruction](get-tokens.md) to get your tokens.

-# Overview
+# Steps
 In this tutorial we will be covering:

 - Unboxing the ThunderCore Boliterplate Box